Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 ### Step 7: Serve Your Application
 1. Update the server’s root route to serve your index.html file:
     ```javascript
+    // Serve the index.html file for the root route
     app.get('/', (req, res) => {
         res.sendFile(__dirname + '/public/index.html');
     });